swmannepalli/Azure-Data-Factory-CI-CD/modules/module02.md

 + Create a new Collaboration branch by name "main"
 + Publish branch defaults to adf_publish.
 + Leave remaining settings to default and click on Apply
 + As per recommended guidlines, all developers should work in their own Working branch and not in main branch.
 So, in the next pop-up, click on Create new to create a Working branch.
-You can provide any name, for this lab let's use feature1 as the name.
+The usual naming convention is feature_XY where XY can be the work item number from Azure DevOps board on which you are working.
+For this lab let's use feature1 as the name.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 **Create Pipelines in Working Branch**